What Happened to the Emergent Church?

 The Emergent Church Seeks to be Biblically Relevant for Postmodern People

 Ten to fifteen years ago, it seemed that every time I turned around I heard something about the emergent church.
 I wrote about this in my dissertation, with one long chapter devoted to the topic.
 My thoughts on the emergent church were greatly influenced by Phyllis Tickle’s mind-blowing book The Great Emergence: How Christianity Is Changing and Why.

-At the time I speculated it was easier to find a book on the emergent church then to actually find an emergent church.
+At the time I speculated it was easier to find a book on the emergent church then to actually find an one in real life.
 Though I don’t think this was true, it certainly seemed that way.
 After all, the very nature of the emergent church shunned structure, organization, and hierarchical leadership.
 These traits made emergent churches hard to find.

 When I write about the church in this blog, it’s usually from the perspective of emergence.
 I want to see our present-day church practices emerge from what they are to produce something more meaningful that abounds with relevance for today’s spiritual seekers.

 All this talk about the emergent church, however, was a decade ago.
 What about now?
-It’s been years since I’ve heard the phrase emergent church mentioned.
-Was the emergent church movement a fad that arrived for a moment and left just as quickly?
+It’s been years since I’ve heard the phrase mentioned.
+Was the emerging church movement a fad that arrived for a moment and left just as quickly?

 No. The impetus for the emergent church still exists.
 It’s just that we don’t hear that phrase anymore.
 Despite this, however, around the world people—who love Jesus but gave up on his church the way it’s currently practiced—are seeking out new expressions of faith community.
 They are emerging to do something new and something fresh.
 But by their very nature, we don’t hear about them.
 This is because the philosophy of an emerging church shuns self-promotion and distrusts marketing.

 The interest in emergent churches is still there, even if the label has slipped away.
 Perhaps instead of looking for an emergent church, the better path might be to start one.